Tumi Morake

 Tumi Morake (born 22 December 1981) is a South African comedian, actress, TV personality, and writer.

 In 2018, she became the first African woman to have her own set on Netflix.
 She is also known to be the first woman to host Comedy Central Presents in Africa.

 Early years and education

 Morake was born in the Free State.
 She relocated to Gauteng in the year 2000 and there, she studied Drama at Wits University.

 Career

-After completing her tertiary education at DUT, Morake started working at Arepp Theatre for Life, a touring educational theatre company.
-In July 2005, she joined the comedy industry.
-She worked at Parker Leisure Management and is known to perform regular stand-up gigs in Johannesburg and Pretoria.
-Some comedy festivals she has performed at include; Heavyweights Comedy Jam, Blacks Only, Have a Heart, Just Because Comedy Festival, The Tshwane Comedy Festival, The Lifestyle SA Festival and Old Mutual Comedy Encounters.
-She has hosted shows including; Our Perfect Wedding, Red Cake and WTFTumi (her talk show).
+After completing her tertiary education at Wits, Morake began working at Arepp Theatre for Life, a touring educational theatre company.
+In July 2005, she entered the comedy industry.
+She has worked at Parker Leisure Management and performs regular stand-up gigs in Johannesburg and Pretoria.
+Some of the comedy festivals she has performed at include Heavyweights Comedy Jam, Blacks Only, Have a Heart, Just Because Comedy Festival, The Tshwane Comedy Festival, The Lifestyle SA Festival and Old Mutual Comedy Encounters.
+She has hosted shows including Our Perfect Wedding, Red Cake and WTFTumi (her talk show).